Child Pornography Defense Attorney

 • No minor was actually depicted in the image or video in question

 Regardless of the accusations against you, you always have the right to be presumed innocent until the state of Arizona proves its charges.
 Unfortunately, when it comes to things like child pornography cases, everyone seems to automatically determine guilt.
 You need someone on your side who will look into every aspect of your case and work tirelessly to prove your innocence.
-That person is Belén Olmedo Guerra.
+That person is experienced criminal defense attorney Belén Olmedo Guerra.

 Set Up Your Free Consultation